Nick Mason‑Williams

 Called to the Bar in 2021

-Nick joined chambers in March 2023 following the completion of pupillage.
+Nick joined chambers in March 2023 following the completion of pupillage and has developed a busy court practice in various areas of civil and family law.

 AREAS OF PRACTICE